Exact phylodynamic likelihood via structured Markov genealogy processes: Mathematical preliminaries

 \subsection{Demes and deme occupancy}

 Our first goal in this paper is to show how a given population process induces a stochastic process on the space of genealogies.
 At each time, this genealogy will represent the relationships of shared ancestry among a population of lineages extant at that time.
 To accommodate the structure of the population, this population of lineages will itself be subdivided into discrete categories.
 In particular, we suppose that there are a countable set of subpopulations, within each of which individual lineages are exchangeable.
-We call these subpopulations \emph{demes} and let $\Demes$ be an index set for them.
-We note that other authors have used different terminology for the same concept, including ``colony'', ``type'', ``state'', and ``population'' \citep{Takahata1988,Notohara1990,Boskova2014,Volz2018,BaridoSottani2020,Seidel2024,Vaughan2025}. \Cref{fig:example_models} illustrates this concept in the context of several specific models.
+We call these subpopulations \emph{demes} and let $\Demes$ be an index set for them. \zcref[S]{fig:example-models} illustrates this concept in the context of several specific models.
+We note that other authors have used different terminology for the same concept, including ``colony'', ``type'', ``state'', and ``population'' \citep{Takahata1988,Notohara1990,Boskova2014,Volz2018,BaridoSottani2020,Seidel2024,Vaughan2025}.

 We define the \emph{deme occupancy} function $n:\Demes\times\Xspace\to\Zp$ so that for $i\in\Demes$, $x\in\Xspace$, $n_i(x)$ is the number of lineages in deme $i$ when the population is in state $x$.